 - We provide information on application procedures at TU Dresden.

-- We check your application materials.
+- We check your application materials for accuracy.

 - We set up your internship contract.